FOR US HEALTHCARE PROFESSIONALS ONLY

 *The study was conducted in 26 countries, excluding the United States.

-Reference: 1.
+References: 1.
 Schreiner A, Aadamsoo K, Altamura AC, et al. Paliperidone palmitate versus oral antipsychotics in recently diagnosed schizophrenia.
 Schizophr Res.
 2015;169(1-3):393-399.
+2. Data on file.
+Janssen Pharmaceuticals, Inc.

 Back to Top